BurntSushi/nakala/doc/SCRATCH.md

 not observe the delete since they will never look at the segment it was deleted from because it isn't live.
 Thus, when `A` is committed, the `DeleteDocuments` entry must have all of its IDs that refer to segments that are no longer live remapped to their new identifiers before the entry is committed.
+Failing to account for both of these cases results in a delete that is ignored.

 The other thing worth touching on here is tombstoning.
 Tombstoning is the responsibility of the compaction process itself, since tombstoning is how we